The Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office was asked—

 Although areas in the Jarrow constituency are not currently at risk of going into a full lockdown, like the one that we have seen in Leicester, it is vital that the Government take proactive measures to prevent further local lockdowns.
 Councils are getting testing data that is sometimes nearly a fortnight old, and they have little information, which is often of little or no help.
 Will the Minister provide assurances that the Government will improve communications and that data from any test and trace app, when it is operational, will be shared with local authorities to enable them to respond effectively to outbreaks in local areas?

 The hon.
 Lady raises an important point, and I hope that I can give her those reassurances.
-I gave evidence earlier this week to the Public Administration and Constitutional Affairs Committee, where I emphasised that sharing local data, whether on testing or other planning assumptions, with local authorities, but critically also with the local resilience forums, is vital.
-They are in the frontline of this fight, so I hope that I can give her those assurances.
+I gave evidence earlier this week to the Public Administration and Constitutional Affairs Committee, where I emphasised that sharing local data—whether on testing or other planning assumptions—with local authorities, but critically also with the local resilience forums, is vital.
+They are in the frontline of this fight.

 Northern Ireland Protocol